The 4 Pillars of CCT

 The Innovation Co-Lab is a creativity incubator, focused on exploring how new and emerging technologies can fundamentally reshape the research, academic, and service missions of the university.
-The Co-Lab’s goal is to empower the Duke Community to create and innovate, and that sometimes starts with learning new skills.
 Through its Roots series, the Co-Lab offers classes in a variety of tech topics, from web design to programming to arts and fabrication.

 The Co-Lab Roots classes are also very pertinent to Pillar IV’s aim to bring computational literacy to all.

-The Data+, Code+, and CS+ undergraduate summer programs held an online expo on July 30 and 31, 2020.
+The Data+, Code+, and CS+ undergraduate summer programs held an online expo on August 6, 2021.

-Over 50 student teams — comprised of more than 180 students — presented projects focused on big data, mobile app and web development, and computer science.
+Student teams — comprised of more than 150 students — presented projects leveraging big data, mobile app and web development, and computer science.
 Each 10-week co-curricular summer program provides students with invaluable experience working with professionals in their industries and Duke faculty and staff to produce results or products that address a question or solve an issue relevant to the Duke community and beyond.

 CCT Pillar IV: Bring Computational Literacy to All